Nauman0x/Cyber-Bloom/README.md

 - Hollow Knight: Enemy design and boss mechanics

 These influences helped shape the tone and mechanics while keeping the game's theme original and cohesive.

+Here is the updated part you requested:

+---

+## Tools and Software Used

+- **Unity:** Game engine used for development
+- **8bit Painter:** Used to create pixelated assets and sprites
+- **ElevenLabs:** Used to generate audio and voice narration